giwangdk/giwangdk/README.md

 ### Hi there 👋
+Im a Self-motivated Developer.
+Passionate, hardworking coder with penchant for developing customized interfaces that factor in unique demands for accessibility, reachability and security.
+Organized approach to meeting multiple, concurrent deadlines.
+Pulls from active knowledge of current technology landscape to promote best practices in web technology.

 <!--
 **giwangdk/giwangdk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.